brandonmederos/portfolio/src/pages/projects.md

 ---

-## Java Mini-Game Collection (AP Computer Science)
+## Java Mini-Game Collection

 **Tech:** Java, OOP, basic data structures
 **Type:** Small weekly projects / mini-games

-A collection of tiny Java games built during AP Computer Science to practice core concepts in a fun, applied way.
+A collection of tiny Java games built during to practice core concepts in a fun, applied way.
 Each mini-project focused on a specific idea:

 - Game loops, input handling, and basic control flow
 - Using classes and objects to separate game logic